apache/arrow-adbc/csharp/src/Drivers/Apache/Spark/README.md

 | `adbc.apache.statement.polltime_ms` | If polling is necessary to get a result, this option sets the length of time (in milliseconds) to wait between polls. | `500` |
 | `adbc.apache.statement.query_timeout_s` | Sets the maximum time (in seconds) for a query to complete.
 Values can be -1 (infinite) or greater than zero. | `60` |

+## Timeout Configuration

+Connect timeout to open a new session

+Query timeout for any subsequent calls to the server for requests

+Polling timeout - the time between polls, up to a Query timeout

 ## Spark Types

 The following table depicts how the Spark ADBC driver converts a Spark type to an Arrow type and a .NET type: